StrumentazioneSC05/IRIS_BASE-DB_dump/README_eng_v4x.txt

 ##############################################
-CONFIGURE HTTP.CONF TO MANAGE DIFFERENT WEB USERS
-In order to protect the web content it's possible to setup users for specific path.
+CONFIGURE HTTP.CONF TO MANAGE DIFFERENT WEB USERS - via FILESYSTEM In order to protect the web content it's possible to setup users for accessing specific path.

 First create the users, storing their credentials in the files ".htpasswd" and ".htgroups".
 For example to create the user "iris_user" with password "Ir1$" digit: